jessamynsmith/angular-turnjs-example/README.md

 # angular-turnjs-example

-Example using angular-turnjs to display data from an API.
+Example using angular-turnjs to display a book.

 View the running app on [Heroku](https://angular-turnjs-example.herokuapp.com/)